lgiancaUTH/HEI-MED/README.md

 ```
 # Conditions of use

 The HEI-MED can be used exclusevely for non-commercial research purposes.
-Any type of publications created with this dataset should reference the following paper: Giancardo, L.; Meriaudeau, F.; Karnowski, T. P.; Li, Y.; Garg, S.; Tobin, Jr, K. W.; Chaum, E. (2012), 'Exudate-based diabetic macular edema detection in fundus images using publicly available datasets.', Medical Image Analysis 16(1), 216--226.
+Any type of publications created with this dataset need to reference the following paper: Giancardo, L.; Meriaudeau, F.; Karnowski, T. P.; Li, Y.; Garg, S.; Tobin, Jr, K. W.; Chaum, E. (2012), 'Exudate-based diabetic macular edema detection in fundus images using publicly available datasets.', Medical Image Analysis 16(1), 216--226.

 # Contacts